vektor-finance/vxl-parser/README.md

 wasm-pack build --dev --scope vektor js
 ```

-The [app](https://github.com/vektor-finance/app) project takes care of preparing the package for embedding in the app.

 ### Elixir

 The compilation and loading is handled by `mix` at build or runtime.